hannamw/GP-mechanisms/README.md

    2. (Optional, Figure 14) Second, evaluate the probes by running `incremental_parse_probe/iter_eval_pythia_deduped.sh`.
 Copy the files in `incremental_parse_probe/results` to `results/pythia-70m-deduped/parse_probe/performance/`.
    3. (Figure 5, Appendix F, Figure 15): Run `parseprobe_behavior.py`.
    4. (Appendix F.4, Figure 16): Run `parseprobe_attribution.py`
-7. (Section 6.1, Table 4): **Aaron, can you add a description of how to perform the RC behavioral eval, as well as the behavioral eval script and pointers to the necessary data here?**
+7. (Section 6.1, Table 4): To evaluate on the reading comprehension questions, use the `readingcomp_evaluation.py` script.
+By default, this will evaluate Gemma 2 (2B) on `data_csv/garden_path_samelen_readingcomp.csv`.
+Use the `--model` argument to change the model (this takes a HuggingFace model identifier) or the `--data` argument to change the dataset to a different .csv from `data_csv/`.
-8. (Section 6.2): **Aaron, can you add a description of how to perform attribution, the attribution script, and the Pythia annotations?
-I guess we also need the feature overlap stuff.**
+8. (Section 6.2): To discover a feature circuit for reading comprehension, use `feature-circuits-gp/scripts/get_circuit_garden_path.sh`, but using the garden path sentences as the data.
+To compute feature overlaps, use `feature-circuits-gp/feature_overlap.py`.
+This script takes in the nodes from two circuits discovered using the circuit discovery scripts in `feature-circuits-gp/scripts/`.
+Only the nodes are needed for this analysis.

 ### Create Plots